-John Evetts is Landmark's Furnishing Manager, overseeing the furnishing and interiors of our historic buildings from his workshop at Wormington Grange in Gloucestershire.
+John Evetts is Furnishing Consultant for Landmark, guiding the furnishing and interiors of our historic buildings from a workshop in Gloucestershire.
 Here, John explains how his furnishing choices have shaped the presentation of our buildings for nearly forty years.

 Arriving at the Landmark Trust some 10 years after it was founded in 1965 by John and Christian Smith, I found a thriving charity run from one of their buildings at Shottesbrooke near Maidenhead.
 Campers, as our guests were then known, were tipped off to Landmark’s existence simply by word of mouth, the first real public awareness wasn’t until a feature article in the Sunday Telegraph magazine in 1975 (which was to catch my eye and imagination).
 At the time John Smith was concerned that the burgeoning export of English antiques would lead to a market shortage and commissioned first Joanna Chorley and then myself to buy suitable pieces that might be useful in the future.